bgianfo/lab-notebook/src/serenityos/gdb-port.md

 ```

-I woke up to discover this awesome progress, and was eager to see how far gdb would make it.
+I woke up to discover this outstanding progress, and was eager to see how far gdb would make it.
 I launched `gdb` on the system, it immediately appeared to hang.
 Since I did not have a working debugger, I just used the Serenity Profiler to see where the code
 was spinning.
 [I was able to narrow down the problem](https://discord.com/channels/830522505605283862/830739873119207426/921857643348369418) to gdb not gracefully handling the `tcdrain(..)` or `tcsendbreak(..)` failure.
 These were the same functions I stubbed out earlier in Serenity's LibC, so they always return failure.
-Returning an error here was causing `gdb` to just spin trying to call it over and over again.
+Returning an error here was causing `gdb` to just spin, trying to call it repeatedly.
 Fortunately, we did not have to worry about supporting real terminals, only pseudo terminals, so just changing
 the implementation to do nothing but claim success was sufficient for our purposes.
 Commit Link: [LibC: Stub out tcsendbreak(..) and tcdrain()][libc-stubs]: